alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-09-wahhabi-country.md

 note: false
 lang: en
 active: wahhabi
-excerpt: "The ignorant people and the enemies of Allah accused the prophets and the Salaf (righteous predecessors) of more than this."
+summary: "The ignorant people and the enemies of Allah accused the prophets and the Salaf (righteous predecessors) of more than this."
 muftis:
   shaykh:
     - name: Shaykh Abdul-Aziz ibn Baz